Xadeck/flags/README.md

 };
 ```

-You can use any moveable type that supports `operator>>(std::istream&)`, and in
+You can use any moveable type that supports `operator>>(std::istream&)`, any
-addition any `std::vector` of such a type, and any `std::optional` of such a
+`std::vector` of such a type, and any `std::optional` of such a type.
+Non
-type, more on this later.
-Non copyable and non default constructible types are
+copyable and non default constructible types are usable.
-usable.

 The `Flag` class accepts an optional third template parameter, which is also a
 string and defaults to the value of the first parameter.
 This can be used to